Bolsonaro eyes early return to Brazil as US stay irks Biden

 Feeley said the longer the Biden administration waits the weaker its support for democracy will be perceived in the region.

-One place Bolsonaro appears not to be going is Italy.
+One place Bolsonaro apparently isn’t going is Italy.
 The former president is the descendant of 19th-century immigrants from northern Italy and Brazilian media had speculated for months that he and his children would seek Italian citizenship out of fear he could be prosecuted in Brazil for corruption or his mishandling of the coronavirus pandemic.

 But Italian Foreign Minister Antonio Tajani told state radio on Tuesday that Bolsonaro has never requested citizenship — despite being bestowed honorary citizenship in 2021 by the small town where his great-grandfather was born.